 Dress close and light

-Dress appropriately for outdoors or hiking to avoid tick bites.
+Dress appropriately outdoors or hiking to avoid tick bites.
 There are a few things to keep in check before getting ready for hiking.
-The first is, make sure your pant or trouser is tight from bellow so that it can fit inside your socks.
+The first is, make sure your pant or trouser is tight from below so that it can fit inside your socks.
 The second is to wear high ankle boots to close the doors for tick entrance, you can also put your pant inside high ankle shoes.

 Avoid half sleeve shirts or t-shirts while hiking, always go with long sleeve shirts to avoid tick bite, and make sure all buttons of the shirt are closed.
 Whether you are hiking in summers or winters always wear long sleeve shirt or t-shirt if want to prevent ticks bite.